mdsufz/MuDoGeR/README.md

 The instructions for the metaSPAdes installation can be found at ![metaSPAdes_Manual](https://github.com/ablab/spades).
 ### FastQC
 Instructions for FastQC installation can be found at ![FastQC_Manual](https://github.com/pnnl/fqc).
+## khmer
+Instructions for the installation of khmer can be found ar ![khmer]https://github.com/dib-lab/khmer
 ## Prokaryotic module
 ### MetaWRAP
 The instructions for the metaWrap installation can be found at ![metaWRAP_Manual](https://github.com/bxlab/metaWRAP).